15 poems & readings

 Anniversary Poems

-Poems for the long game of love: lines for cards, toasts, and the people still choosing each other.
+Poems for the long game of love: lines for cards, toasts, and the people still choosing each other after the wedding photographs stopped being flattering.

 When You Are Old